CIS-Fall-2022/project-cis_4339_project_42/README.md

 cd frontend
 ```
 ### Example .env variables place this .env file in the backend and frontend folders
+- First copy an Organization environment below
+- Second paste the information into the .env file in the frontend folder
+- Third pase the information into the .env file in the backend folder
+- Restart backend if necessary

 (Organization A Environment)
 ```
 VITE_ROOT_API=http://localhost:3000